Germany–Liechtenstein relations: History

 In the postwar period, Liechtenstein transformed from a poor agricultural state into a service-providing economy.
 Today, the main economic sector is in the tertiary sector: banks, trustees, and other financial services.
 Liechtenstein levies comparatively low taxes, which is why it is considered a tax haven by the German government, among others.
 In total, funds of hundreds of German residents amounting to several billion euros are said to have flowed through Liechtenstein's LGT Bank and other banks, primarily into foundations set up under local law.
 In the 2008 Liechtenstein tax affair numerous German tax evaders were exposed: Internal bank data had been illegally stolen from LGT Bank by a former bank employee.
 The purchase of the data by Germany strained diplomatic relations with Liechtenstein.
 As a result of the Liechtenstein tax affair, loans to German museums already promised by the Princely House of Liechtenstein were withdrawn by Hereditary Prince Alois von und zu Liechtenstein.
 This act was justified by "questionable basic principles of the rule of law", but the German media assume that this was an expression of the Princely House's disgruntlement.

 In 2008, the reigning Prince of Liechtenstein Hans-Adam II used the expression of a "Fourth Reich" in a letter about German-Liechtenstein relations.
 In addition, he described the relations between the two countries as a "rollercoaster ride" and commented that they hoped for "better times" in this regard.
-An bilateral tax agreement in accordance with OECD standards entered into force in 2010, and a comprehensive double taxation agreement in 2012.
+A bilateral tax agreement in accordance with OECD standards entered into force in 2010, and a comprehensive double taxation agreement in 2012.